aollin/racechrono-ble-diy-device/README.md

 The device described here is in no way ready as a product.
 The CAN-Bus part has been tested quite a bit, and is reasonably reliable and fast, but the GPS part is merely a quick add-on to test and demonstrate the new API.
 Also the GPS board might not be the best choice for racing.
 I just bought something that is easy to connect.

+# Required knowledge

+To build a DIY devices like this will always need some knowledge about programming and electronics.
+Also some soldering skills are required.
+Also going through some Arduino tutorials will help a lot.
+Here's how to setup the Arduino IDE to be used with the Adafruit board: https://github.com/MagnusThome/RejsaRubberTrac/blob/master/installArduino.md

 # Performance

 This device as CAN-Bus reader alone (without GPS) will achieve ~20 Hz update rate when monitoring 5 different CAN-Bus PIDs.
 With a GPS board added, the update rate will drop to 10 Hz, probably due to the Bluetooth LE chip that is used here.
 The characteristic UUID 3 in notify mode (used for GPS data) will halve the performance of the characteristic UUID 1 (used for CAN-Bus data).